dotnet/runtime/src/coreclr/debug/ee/amd64/gen_amd64InstrDecode/README.md

 - Encoding Flags
     - pp, W, L, prefix and encoding flags
 - `SuffixFlags`
-    - presence of instruction relative accesses
+    - presence of RIP relative accesses
         - size of operation
         - position in the list of operands
         - number of immediate bytes